Brian1226/Priority-Queue/README.md

 1. The home page is the login page.
 If a registration is needed, click on "Register", which will redirect to the register page.
 2. After filling out the register form with a valid email, username, and password, it will redirect back to the login page.
 3. Sign in with the correct username and password.
-4. A successful login will redirect to the page where creating & deleting notes, and creating & deleting tasks can be done.
+4. A successful login will redirect to the page where viewing notes & tasks, creating notes & tasks, deleting notes & tasks and other features can be done.
 5. Click on the "log out" button to log out.

 ## Implemented Use Cases